 Question: "What did Jesus mean when He said 'I AM'?"

-Answer: Jesus, in response to the Pharisees’ question “Who do you think you are?” said “‘Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad.’‘You are not yet fifty years old,’ the Jews said to him, ‘and you have seen Abraham!’
+Answer: Jesus, in response to the Pharisees’ question “Who do you think you are?” said, “‘Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad.’
+‘You are not yet fifty years old,’ the Jews said to him, ‘and you have seen Abraham!’
 ‘I tell you the truth,’ Jesus answered, ‘before Abraham was born, I am!’
-At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds.”
-The violent response of the Jews to Jesus’ “I AM” statement indicates they clearly understood what He was declaring—that He was the eternal, incarnate God.
+At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds” (John 8:56–59).
+The violent response of the Jews to Jesus’ “I AM” statement indicates they clearly understood what He was declaring—that He was the eternal God incarnate.
 Jesus was equating Himself with the "I AM" title God gave Himself in Exodus 3:14.

 Jesus used the same phrase “I AM” in seven declarations about Himself.
 In all seven, He combines I AM with tremendous metaphors which express His saving relationship toward the world.
 All appear in the book of John.
-They are: I AM the Bread of life (John 6:35, 1, 48, 51); I AM the Light of the world (John 8:12); I AM the Door of the sheep (John 10:7,9); I AM the Good Shepherd (John 10:11, 14); I AM the Resurrection and the Life (John 11:25); I AM the Way, the Truth and the Life (John 14:6); and I AM the true Vine (John 15: 1,5).
+They are I AM the Bread of Life (John 6:35, 41, 48, 51); I AM the Light of the World (John 8:12); I AM the Door of the Sheep (John 10:7, 9); I AM the Good Shepherd (John 10:11,14); I AM the Resurrection and the Life (John 11:25); I AM the Way, the Truth and the Life (John 14:6); and I AM the True Vine (John 15:1, 5).